machinat/sociably/README.md

 - Develop interactive Q&A dialog flow in flexible [_Script_](docs/stage-dialog.md).

-- Make hybrid experience of CUI and GUI by integrating webview within the chatroom.
+- Make hybrid experience of CUI and GUI by integrating webview within the chat platform.

 - Standard interfaces for external services, include accessing state data and intent recognizing.